All Episodes

 How else is it going to continue to operate?

-How's it going to keep the doors open?
+How is it going to keep the doors open?

-Why the Republican Party doesn't see all of this as an opportunity to advance itself in contrast.
+Why the Republican Party doesn't see all of this as an opportunity to advance itself in contrast?

-They went along with this for whatever stupid dumb reasons, thinking that they were going to be on the inside, and they find out that their union members are going to get the shaft here when it comes to health care benefits and wages and everything else.
+And they find out that their union members are going to get the shaft here when it comes to health care benefits and wages and everything else.

 That's the incentive in Obamacare.